 There is a need for the dentist to record the information on the tooth at a specific tooth.
 So that every dentist can get the same meaning, the system used has to be universal for them all.
 Since each number is assigned to each tooth, it is hard to make a mistake.
 The data can also be entered easily into the computer and even if the system can be difficult for the beginners to follow, they will get it with extra training.
 It is easy to communicate using this system.
 For primary teeth, A is for Maxillary right second molar, the J stands for the maxillary second molar at the left, while K is found at the Mandibular second molar on the left and T stands for Mandibualar second molar on the right.

 With the Universal Dental Notation for the permanent teeth, all teeth will be numbered regardless if they are in or not.
 In case the wisdom tooth is not there, then the first number is going to be 2 and not 1.
 This is to acknowledge that there is a missing tooth

-The Universal Dental Notation is the system which had been approved in America and the number used is designed for a specific and certain tooth and it reduces the confusion.
-During the charting, a tooth will be referred to using a number and not a name.
-The arrangement is important to the dental officers and their assistant because they will see the sides when they are reversed when they look in the mouth of the patient.
-With the information, the dentist can locate the tooth easily and can work on it as required.
+The Universal Dental Notation is the system approved in America, and the number used is designed for a specific and certain tooth.
+It reduces confusion.
+During teeth numbers and names charting, a tooth will be referred to using a number, not a name.
+The arrangement is important to the dental officers and their assistants because they will see the sides when they are reversed when they look in the mouth of the patient.
+The dentist can locate the tooth easily and work on it as required with the information.

-The dental chart is used according to a viewpoint of the dental practitioner while facing the patient.
-The right side of the patient does appear at the left side of a chart while the left side of a patient will appear at a right side of a chart.
-When the dentists label a side left or right, it will be reflecting the left or right side of a patient.
+The teeth number chart is used according to the viewpoint of the dental practitioner while facing the patient.
+The patient’s right side does appear on the left side of a tooth numbers chart, while the left side of the patient will appear on the right side of a dental tooth chart.
+When the dentists label aside left or right, it will reflect a patient’s left or right side.

 For someone with permanent dentition, then